nareto/transformertopic/README.md

 - ⭐ Experiment with different dimension reducers
 - ⭐ Experiment with different ways to generate a wordcloud from a topic
 - ⭐ Infer topics of new batches of docs without retraining

+# How it works

+The procedure is:

+1. split paragraphs in sentences
+2. compute sentence embeddings
+3. compute dimension reduction of these embeddings
+4. cluster them with HDBSCAN
+5. compute a human-readable representation of each cluster/topic

 # Installation